lumtvn/mips32-emulator/EREADME.txt

 	+ 20: from function env_disp
 	+ 30: from function env_assert

+ 500: from file elfmanager.c

+ 600: from file dissassembler.c
+ 	+ 00: from function disasm_instr

- 1000: compilation errors (file disassembler.c)
+ 1000: compilation errors (file operations.c)